-Bacteria are living beings that have a single cell and under a microscope they look like balls and rods.
+Bacteria are living beings with a single cell, and under a microscope, they look like balls and rods.
 They are so small that a line of 1000 could fit in a pencil eraser.

-Many are useful, some bacteria help to digest food, destroy cells that cause disease and give the body the necessary vitamins, bacteria are also used in the manufacture of healthy foods such as yogurt and cheese.
+Many are helpful; some bacteria help digest food, destroy cells that cause disease, and give the body the necessary vitamins; bacteria are also used to manufacture healthy foods such as yogurt and cheese.

 But infectious bacteria can make you sick.
 They reproduce quickly in your body.
-Many emit chemicals called toxins, which can damage tissue and make it sick.
+Many emit toxins, which can damage tissue and make it unhealthy.

 Examples of bacteria that cause infections include:

 Antibiotics are the usual treatment; when you take antibiotics, follow the instructions carefully.

 Every time you take antibiotics, you increase the chances that the bacteria in your body will learn to resist them and cause resistance to antibiotics.
 Later, you could get or spread an infection that these antibiotics can not cure.